perdanaditya/spring-demo-dans/README.md

 # Spring Demo Apps

-repository ini dibuat sebagai tugas recruitment PT Dans Multi Pro.
+This repository is created for PT Dans Multi Pro technical test.
+For the stable version, please refer to `main` branch

 ## What do you need (for initial installation)